COVID-19 Market Updates for Vendors

 Please review these guidelines prior to attending the UBC Farm Markets.
 New updates will be bolded and you will receive emails whenever changes take place.

-- Mark - MOn-site Market Manager #1
+- Mark - Winter Saturday Market Assistant

 - Our third supporter will be staffed on rotation.

 If you are delayed or have an issue come the Saturday morning you are to be at our market, you can contact Madi on the market phone at (604)-822-0812.
 This will be the fastest way to ensure the team has the information necessary to execute the market.
-Anytime before Saturday, simply contact me via email at email@example.com.
+Anytime before Saturday, simply contact us via email at email@example.com.

 - You may not attend the market under any circumstances if you are sick.
 If you come to the market ill, we will ask you to leave.
 Also ensure you are healthy in any production activities, to reduce any possibility of transmission.